How Restaurants Get Michelin Stars: A Brief History of the Michelin Guide

 The guide took a hiatus during World War II, and only resumed in late 1939 because it contained maps that were useful to the Allied Forces.
 However, the Michelin Star rating was reduced to a two-star system during this time because of food shortages.
 Understandably, quality suffered at restaurants throughout Europe, so the yardstick was adjusted accordingly.

 In 1955, Michelin came up with a rating system that acknowledged restaurants serving high-quality fare at moderate prices, called the Bib Gourmand.
 This system highlights dining opportunities that are more reflective of economic standards.
-Since the ratings are customized by region and country based on the cost of living, the Bib Gourmand gives diners a chance to eat well without breaking the bank.
+Because the ratings are customized by region and country based on the cost of living, the Bib Gourmand gives diners a chance to eat well without breaking the bank.

 The Michelin Guide in the 21st Century

 The Michelin Star rating didn’t take hold in the United States until 2005, and it began by concentrating solely on fine dining in New York City.
-Today, the Michelin Guide reviews restaurants in select U.S. cities including Chicago, New York City, Los Angeles, Las Vegas, and San Francisco.
+Today, the Michelin Guide reviews restaurants in select U.S. cities, including Chicago, New York City, Los Angeles, Las Vegas, and San Francisco.
 If one of your goals as an aspiring chef is to work at a Michelin Star restaurant, you may want to focus on these cities after graduation.

 The guide now covers 37 countries across Europe, Asia, North America, and South America.
+There’s also a related ranking — the Michelin Green Star — which is awarded to the best, most sustainable restaurants around the world.

-1. France: 758
+1. France: 625

-2. Japan: 554
+2. Japan: 414

-3. Italy: 432
+3. Italy: 380

-4. Germany: 384
+4. Germany: 328

 How Does a Restaurant Get a Michelin Star?

-First, the Michelin Guide team will select a number of restaurants in specific locations to be inspected by an anonymous reviewer.
-After the inspector visits the selected restaurant, they write a comprehensive report about the total culinary experience, including the quality and presentation of the dishes, among other rating criteria outlined below.
+Inspectors write a comprehensive report about the total culinary experience, including the quality and presentation of the dishes, among other rating criteria outlined below.
 The group of Michelin inspectors will then meet to analyze the reports and discuss in-depth which restaurants are worthy of a Michelin Star (or two or three).

 Chef Curtis Duffy, a friend of Auguste Escoffier School of Culinary Arts, partnered with Michael Muser to build restaurant Grace in Chicago, which was honored with three Michelin Stars four years in a row, from 2015 to 2018.
-In July 2020, Duffy opened a new restaurant called Ever which has earned two Michelin Stars.
+In July 2020, Duffy opened a new restaurant called Ever, which has earned two Michelin Stars.

-Curtis Duffy“When I started at Avenues, they announced [the Michelin stars], and I was really excited about where I stood in the whole world of cuisine.
+“When I started at Avenues, they announced [the Michelin stars], and I was really excited about where I stood in the whole world of cuisine.
 I was just getting my voice in the world.
 The first year that it came out in Chicago, we were able to receive two Michelin stars.
 And that was an incredible feat.
 It just solidified that I was doing what I was supposed to be doing.”*

-Curtis Duffy, Executive Chef/Owner of Two-Michelin Star Restaurant Ever
+Executive Chef/Owner of two-Michelin Star Restaurant Ever

 Elements of the restaurant such as ambiance, decor, and quality of service are supposedly not considered in the report, but many think that the total experience may subconsciously woo the reviewers.